korpling/pepperModules-GenericXMLModules/README.md

 ### Mapping to Salt

 The GenericXMLImporter maps element-nodes, text-nodes and attribute-nodes to Salt model objects.
-Comment-nodes, processing-instruction-nodes etc. will be ignored and not be mapped.
+Comment-nodes (&lt;-- ... -->), processing-instruction-nodes (&lt;?...?>) etc. will be ignored and not be mapped.

 The textual value of all text-nodes of the xml document will be concatenated to one single primary text.
-This primary text is stored in a STextualDS object and can be accessed via the method STextualDS.getSText().
+This primary text is stored as a STextualDS object.
 Each element-node containing a primary text and no further element-nodes (called terminal-node) is mapped to a SToken object overlapping the part of the primary data given by the contained text-node.
 To realize the offset to the start and end position of the overlapping text, a STextualRelation is created connecting the STextualDS and the SToken object.

 The following xml fragment